yTakkar/Handy-Notification/README.md

 # Handy-Notification
 A very simple, tiny & useful Google+ style notification bar which comes from the bottom, notifies you & transitions back to the bottom.
 Screenshots below.

+If you're reading this on npmjs website, please visit [GitHub page](#https://github.com/yTakkar/Handy-Notification) for better documentation!!

 # Quick links
 1. [Screenshots](#screenshots)
 2. [Requirements](#requirements)